Kerry Carpenter Player Props: Tigers vs. Twins

 Kerry Carpenter At The Plate

-- Carpenter has seven doubles, four home runs and six walks while hitting .268.
+- Carpenter is batting .260 with seven doubles, four home runs and six walks.

-- Carpenter has reached base via a hit in 15 games this season (of 28 played), and had multiple hits in eight of those games.

-- Carpenter has had an RBI in five games this season (17.9%), including three multi-RBI outings (10.7%).
-He has also driven in three or more of his team's runs in one contest.
+- In 17.2% of his games this year, Carpenter has notched at least one RBI.
+In three of those games (10.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored at least once 10 times this year (35.7%), including one multi-run game.
+- He has scored at least one run 10 times this season (34.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.